Performing Arts for Children, Young People, and Adults

-You will receive the committee’s decision via email at the end of September 2020.
+You will receive the committee’s decision via email by mid September 2021.

 Throughout those weeks, the committee will read and process all submitted applications.
 We will publish all awarded grants on our website (in Danish), once all applicants have received the committee’s decision.

 The names of all applicants are made public on our website in the committees’ minutes (in Danish).

 When you have submitted your application, you will receive an email receipt with your application number.
 Remember to state your application number if you contact us.